SoftwareAG/cumulocity-react-runtime-widget/README.md

 npm install react
 npm install react-dom
 ```

-    Create a library-name.config.ts,html,css file and add the below piece of code in it.
+   Create a library-name.config.ts,html,css file in Project-Name/projects/library-name/src/lib path and add the below piece of code in it.

 ```
  import {Component, Input} from  '@angular/core';